Skip to Content

 Questions or Comments: nps@tceq.texas.gov

-Texas Water Resources Institute is assessing the effectiveness of community garden practices to control nutrients in runoff in Dallas-Fort Worth area watersheds.
+Texas Water Resources Institute is assessing the effectiveness of stormwater best management practices at community gardens in Dallas-Fort Worth area watersheds.

 Map of Dallas-Fort Worth area showing stream segments and location of three project community gardens.